deniselinn/connectchicago/CONTRIBUTING.md

 All are welcome here.
 Please read our contributor guildelines so you'll know how to not only lend your expertise to this work, but also empower others to do the same.
 This guide is meant to make it easy for you to get involved.
 This project aims to be accessible to online AND offline contributors with a wide array of skill sets.

-Note that this guide also exists [in this blog post].
+Note that this guide also exists [in this Google Doc](https://docs.google.com/document/d/1i5wNbN9oOoA19fY1Tk0tPcngQqqwVuvK8_offfs3ae8/edit?usp=sharing).
 We made this design decision because we wanted to meet our contributors where they were and many are not on GitHub, which is perfectly fine!

 Jump to a section: